Our goal is to deliver primary education to all children living in rural areas. These communities receive no government funding for schools.

 Since the end of Civil War in 2002, communities in Sierra Leone have managed to self-start low cost schools without government support.
 However, the school structures are basic and often unsafe, and when it rains children are unable to attend school.
 The government is making education a priority but does not have the funds to build schools in rural areas.
-However, if a school has a safe structure, one qualified teacher, and running water it potentially becomes eligible for government funding for the running costs of the school.
+However, if a school has a safe structure, one qualified teacher, and running water it potentially becomes eligible for government funding for the running costs of the school and teachers’ salaries.

 Our IMPACT so far…